What is Documentary Photography ?

 Camera

 This is the most obvious and important piece of equipment you will need.
 Ideally, a small and fast camera would be used.
 This is especially important when photographing people.
 For example, the Leica SL2-S would probably be a dream camera for most documentary photographers.
-It’s fast, discrete, and quiet.
+It’s fast, discreet, and quiet.
 Meaning you won’t disrupt the scene more than you have to.
 However, the age-old saying “the best camera is the one you have with you” definitely stands.
 It doesn’t matter too much what camera you have, but how you use it.

 Lenses